sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_6.rst

 Placebo effects
 ~~~~~~~~~~~~~~~

-The **placebo effect** is a specific type of demand effect that we worry
+The **placebo effect** is a specific type of demand characteristic that we
-a lot about.
+worry a lot about.
 It refers to the situation where the mere fact of being
 treated causes an improvement in outcomes.
 The classic example comes
 from clinical trials.
 If you give people a completely chemically inert
 drug and tell them that it’s a cure for a disease, they will tend to get